pfaelzerchen/linuxserver-io-openssh-reproduction/README.md

 ## Current behavior

-Explain the current behavior here.
+Renovate will create a PR for updating the image version in `compose.yml`, but not for `openssh-deployment.yaml`.

 ## Expected behavior

-Renovate should create a PR for updating the image version.
+Renovate should create a PR for updating the image version in both files.

 ## Link to the Renovate issue or Discussion